Research

 Call for Projects

-The call for projects for the FFRD Research Grants 2024 is now open!
+The call for applications for the FFRD Research Grants 2025 will open on Monday February 17th!

 This call for projects is intended for FRENCH-SPEAKING researchers only.